SimBoex/homework1/README.md

 * **PDF_printout.pdf**
 the printout of all the submissions
 * **scripts.py**
- all the code written for the two problems.
+ any solutions written for the two problems.
  First  the exercises that belong to the first problem and then the second problem's exercises